BioMedIA-repo/ERSR/README.md

-## ERSR: An Ellipse-constrained refinement and symmetric regularization framework for semi-supervised fetal head segmentation in ultrasound images
+## ERSR: An Ellipse-constrained pseudo-label refinement and symmetric regularization framework for semi-supervised fetal head segmentation in ultrasound images